 $600 "Early bird" Scholarship As a "Thank You" for taking time to learn about Acton Academy, those who complete the three steps before Jan 31 will receive a $600 scholarship towards tuition.

 These videos take you on a tour of the founding Acton Academy in Austin, Texas.
 Acton Academy Brighton operates under the same learning design, curriculum, and philosophies.

 Acton Academy Brighton is part of a growing global collaborative network of more than 200 Acton Academies in 30 states and 20 countries.
 Find out why so many families are bringing Acton Academy to their own communities for their own children.

-If you decide to dive deeper, see what a day is like from the students' perspective...
+If you decide to dive deeper, discover what a day is like from the students' perspective...

-If you love TEDTalks about the forefront of education, enjoy these videos...
+If you enjoy TEDTalks about the forefront of education, you'll love these videos...